-Allegations and/or concerns of this nature should be reported to any one of the following Student Protection Contact or to the Principal.
+Allegations and/or concerns of this nature should be reported to any one of the following Student Protection Contacts (under Regulation 16) or to the Principal.
+Teachers are also legislated under the Child Protection Act to report directly to the Director General 1999.

-Name Position Contact Details Marlene de Beer School Counsellor 07 5442 3807 Ext: 211 Larissa Rook Assistant Principal (Early Years and Primary College) 07 5442 3807 Ext: 213 Nick Harrison Assistant Principal (Secondary College) 07 5442 3807 Ext: 205
+Name Position Contact Details Marlene de Beer School Counsellor 07 5442 3807 Ext: 211 Larissa Rook Assistant Principal 07 5442 3807 Ext: 113